Non-Cigarette Tobacco Products and POS Policies

 For young people, these mild and often sweet product varieties may serve as the entry to trying more potent products as they acquire a taste for stronger tobacco.
-E-cigarettes have been the most commonly used tobacco product among youth since 2014, and current use of more than one type of tobacco product is also on the rise, with 11.3% of high school students reporting use of 2 or more tobacco products in 2018.
-The Campaign for Tobacco-Free Kids report ‘Not your Grandfather’s Cigar‘ summarizes the recent growing trend of cigar use among youth.
+E-cigarettes have been the most commonly used tobacco product among youth since 2014, and current use of more than one type of tobacco product is also on the rise, with 8.2% of high school students reporting current use of 2 or more tobacco products in 2020.
 Further, communities that allow sales of such products near schools show higher rates of youth tobacco use.

 Smokeless products may additionally entice and enable smokers to continue to use tobacco, even if driven to quit smoking because of social stigma, harm to their families, or the inconvenience of not being able to smoke in public places.

 Campaign for Change

-These non-cigarette tobacco products are far from harmless.
+These non-cigarette tobacco products are also harmful and addictive.
 They contain a range of known carcinogens, and have been shown to cause cancers and a range of other oral health conditions and other chronic diseases.
 In addition to starting a long-term nicotine addiction, early use of tobacco has short-term health effects too, including respiratory and cardiovascular impairment in adolescence and young adulthood.

-“There is no such thing as safe tobacco” states the slogan throughout the Delaware Tobacco Prevention and Control Program’s The Dirty Truth campaign.
+“There is no such thing as safe tobacco” stated the slogan throughout the Delaware Tobacco Prevention and Control Program’s The Dirty Truth campaign.
 This campaign has generated powerful communication materials, including animated banner ads for the web, gas pump tops, bus interior signs, radio spots, and other compelling materials.
 It now focuses on vaping.